TL;DR

 Does ApifyForge Monitor cost Apify credits?

-No. The Actor.addWebhook() call is a free Apify API call that executes at the start of each run.
-It does not consume platform credits, does not increase run duration, and does not require additional memory.
-ApifyForge Monitor pricing is separate: the Free tier covers 3 actors at $0/month, Developer covers 25 actors at $9/month, and Pro covers unlimited actors at $29/month.
+No. The Actor.addWebhook() call does not consume Apify platform credits, does not increase run duration, and does not require additional memory.
+ApifyForge Monitor pricing is separate: the Starter tier covers 3 actors at $0/month, Developer covers 25 actors at $9/month, and Pro covers unlimited actors at $29/month.

 How do I get Slack alerts for Apify actor failures?